Glen Eden

 Glen Eden has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure changes have been identified by AreaSearch that will affect the area.
-Key projects include Clinton Industrial Estate, Gladstone Project, Wiggins Island Coal Export Terminal (WICET), and Port Of Gladstone Land And Sea Access Upgrade.
+No infrastructure changes significantly affect an area's performance.
+AreaSearch identified zero projects influencing the area.
+Notable projects include Clinton Industrial Estate, Gladstone Project, Wiggins Island Coal Export Terminal (WICET), and Port Of Gladstone Land And Sea Access Upgrade.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.